MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Rows on first launch

-The number of rows displayed in the window upon first load.
+This is the number of rows displayed in the window upon first load.
 If `launchMode` is set to `"maximized"`, this property is ignored.

 **Property name:** `initialRows`